ProgrammingwithEyezyc/alx-system_engineering-devops/README.md

-This readme file will contain shell scripting basics
+This readme file contains everything about Shell